BtheGit/redux-redux/README.md

 }
 ```

-This does seem to complicate things unnecessarily.
+At first glance this does seem to complicate things unnecessarily.
 But setting up a gatekeeper like this, gives us a great place to do things related to actions that isn't just specifically changing the state.
 Later on we'll add in a log of actions.
 But for now we will focus on another problem.
 What happens if the changeState() is fired more than once from the same receiveActionAndSendActionToChangeState?
 Remember, we don't want to have that kind of unpredictability.
 What would cause that to happen?
 Well, one issue could be if someone tried to send another action from inside of the first one.
 So we should definitely make sure only one changeState() can fire at a time from one receiveActionAndSendActionToChangeState call.
 How do we do that though?
 If you're imagining it comes down to some fancy, advanced programming techniques, you might be surprised.
-Often the most important programming acronym of all is KISS, keep it simple, silly!
+Often the most important programming acronym of all is KISS, keep it simple, ~~stupid~~ silly!
 We're just going to use a simple boolean, to tell us if the function is already running.
 Something like this:

 ```javascript
 receiveActionAndSendActionToChangeState: function(action) {